glosophy/Deep-Learning/README.md

-# Deep-Learning
+# Deep Learning
-Useful scripts for deep learning
+This repo contains some useful scripts for deep learning.